Advancing the Understanding and Treatment of Anxiety Disorders in Young People – Emanuel Miller International Conference 2025

 Anxiety disorders remain among the most common mental health challenges faced by children and adolescents, demanding ongoing innovation in both research and practice.
 Despite widespread recognition, critical gaps persist in understanding, diagnosing, and treating these conditions.

-This year’s eargerly anticipated Emanuel Miller International Conference brings together leading advancements in anxiety research and treatment, offering attendees insights into innovative approaches and the latest evidence-based practices.
+This year’s eagerly anticipated Emanuel Miller International Conference brings together leading advancements in anxiety research and treatment, offering attendees insights into innovative approaches and the latest evidence-based practices.
 It will explore cutting-edge developments in neurobiological mechanisms, cognitive approaches, family-based interventions, integration of digital delivery, and adaptations in neurodiverse young people.
 A must-attend for professionals dedicated to enhancing outcomes for young people with anxiety disorders.

 About the talks